AI Scholars (AIS) image

 • Be at least 16 years old by the program start date.

-• Be a U.S. citizen or permanent resident.
-Students who are registered with DACA are also eligible.
+• Be a U.S. citizen or permanent resident with a current U.S. green card.

-• Be a current junior in high school at time of application submission.
+• Be in 11th grade in high school at time of application submission.

 Application Components